-The PM 3 observed in this study, generally is translucent and contained stomats, pale to brown in colour and is irregular in share (Plate 2).
-Oyede, 1992 stated that PM 3

-(Vitrinite) is pale, relatively thin and irregularly shaped occasionally and contains stomata.
-Also. it includes plant material, structured mainly of cuticular origin and degraded aqueous plant more material.
-It is buoyant than palynomaceral 2 (Thomas et al., 2015).
+The PM 3 observed in this study, generally is translucent and contained stomata, pale to brown in colour and is irregular in shape (Plate 2).
+Oyede, 1992 stated that PM 3 (Vitrinite) is pale, relatively thin and irregularly shaped and occasionally contains includes stomata.
+Also, it structured plant material, mainly of cuticular origin and degraded aqueous plant material.
+It more buoyant is than palynomaceral 2 (Thomas et al., 2015).